-102 Basic Musicianship w/Guitar (4) A
+102 Basic Musicianship with Guitar (4)

 No previous musical experience is necessary, but basic fundamentals of music notation (pitch and rhythm) are taught.
 Students learn to make music from a written score using the guitar.
 Students must own their own instrument.
 Students may not receive credit for MUS 102 if they have already taken MUS 101.
 Offered fall of even-numbered years.